-Mileage reimbursement to attend up to six meetings in Santa Fe, Albuquerque, or Socorro for CHILE Plus related efforts (e.g., annual implementing agency meeting, meetings with HSD, etc).
-Assume two in Albuquerque, two in Santa Fe, one in Socorro, or combination equaling not more than 460 miles RT in FY22.
-460 mi RT x 0.58/mi = 266Rounded down.
+Mileage reimbursement to attend up to six meetings in Santa Fe, Albuquerque or Socorro for CHILE Plus related efforts (e.g., annual implementing agency meeting, meetings with HSD).
+Assume two in ABQ, two in Santa Fe, one in Socorro, or combination equaling not more than 460 miles RT in FY23.
+460 mi RT x \$0.88/mi = \$405